anccaz/PersonalWebsite/README.md

 # Annie Li's Personal Website & Project Portfolio

-Browse my projects and read about my background and experiences as a software engineer
+Browse my projects and read about my background and experiences

 ## Link to the Local Hosting Website 🖥️